nus-cs3281/2025/students/Incogdino/knowledge.md

 - The generated HTML is then compared with the snapshot that is generated.

 ### DevOps
-Markbind utilises several workflow files:
-1. `pr-message-reminder.yml` - Extracts out the PR description and checks if a proposed commit message is included.
-2. TODO

 [Github Actions](https://docs.github.com/en/actions/writing-workflows) is used when writing workflows.
 - Workflows are defined using YAML
-- They are trigered by events that is used to automate checks
+- They are trigered by events that is used to automate checks.
+Some events include pushes, pull requests, issues, and more.
 - Workflows can make use of GitHub Actions context variables to gain information about the workflow runs, variables, runner environements, jobs and steps.

+**Context Variables:**

 `github` context is freuqently used for retrieving useful information of the current workflow run.
 Some examples used(but not limited to) include :
 - `github.actor` is used to detect the username of the user that triggered the workflow event.
 It can also be used to detect bots who trigger the events.